 Storm Siren and Siren’s Fury by Mary Weber

 Originally I’d requested to review Siren’s Fury via NetGalley, but as I started reading, I realized book two wasn’t going to be enough.
 While I could follow the story, I was too interested in the things that happened in book one: in Nym’s dark past, in her romance with Eogan, and in her part in a terrible war.
-I ordered the first … Continue reading →
+I ordered the … Continue reading →

 A Dream Walker with legendary power returns from a dream marked by an enemy hand and lost in a trance.
 Hoping to buy time for her healing, the high priest places her in the care of a cunning protector.
 As one of the emperor’s famed Golden Daughters, Sairu vows to serve her mistress on a dangerous journey from the emperor’s palace to a remote temple.
 They are accompanied by an orange cat and a slave boy with unexpected abilities.
 A dark enemy seeks to eliminate the Dream Walker in Sairu’s care.